-- Felony or misdemeanor crime of violence committed by - - A former spouse or intimate partner of the victim - b.
-A person with whom the victim shares a child in common - c.
-A person who is cohabitation with the victim as a spouse or intimate partner - A person similarly situated to a spouse of the victim under the domestic violence laws of the
+- Felony or misdemeanor crime of violence committed by - - a.
+A current or former spouse or intimate partner of the victim; - b.
+A person with whom the victim shares a child in common;

-- jurisdiction in which the crime of violence occurred - e.
-Any other person against an adult or youth victim who is protected from that persons acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - 2) The term "crime of violence" means an offense that has as an element the use, attempted use, or the threat of use of physical force against the person or property of another; or any other offense that is a felony and that, by its nature, involves a substantial risk that physical force against the person or property of another may be used in the course of committing the offense.
+- A person who is cohabitating with or has cohabited with the victim as a spouse or intimate partner; - d.
+A person similarly situated to a spouse of the victim under the California law; or - e.
+Any other person against an adult or youth victim who is protected from that person's acts under California law. - 2) The term "crime of violence" means an offense that has as an element the use, attempted use, or the threat of use of physical force against the person or property of another; or any other offense that is a felony and that, by its nature, involves a substantial risk that physical force against the person or property of another may be used in the course of committing the offense.
 (18 USC § 16)

-Dating Violence: the term "dating violence" means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and
+Dating Violence: the term "dating violence" means violence committed on the basis of sex, by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+The existence of such a relationship shall be determined based on a consideration of the following factors:

-- 1) The existence of such a relationship shall be determined based on the reporting party's statement and with the consideration of the length of the relationship, the type of relationship, and the frequency of the interaction between the persons involved in the relationship.
-For the purposes of this definition - Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse
+- 1) The length of the relationship - 2) The type of relationship

+The frequency of interaction between the persons involved in the relationship.

+For the purposes of this definition -

+- Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse - Dating violence does not include acts covered under the definition of domestic violence
-Stalking: the term "stalking" means -

-- Engaging in a course of conduct directed at a specific person that would cause a reasonable person to - - a.
-Fear for the person's safety or the safety or safety of others; or - b.
-Suffer substantial emotional distress - 2) For the purposes of this definition - a.
-Course of conduct means two or more acts, including, but not limited to; acts in which the stalker directly, indirectly, or through third parties, by action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily require medical or other professional treatment or counseling. - Reasonable persons mean a reasonable person under similar circumstances and with similar identities to the victim.
+Stalking: the term "stalking" means a course of conduct directed at a specific person on the basis of sex that would cause a reasonable person to fear for the person's safety or the safety of others, or to suffer substantial emotional distress.
+For the purpose of this definition:

+- 1) A course of conduct is two or more acts, including, but not limited to, acts in which the Respondent directly, indirectly, or through third parties, by an action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - 2) Reasonable person means a reasonable person under similar circumstances and with similar identities to the complainant. - Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily require medical or other professional treatment or counseling.